 We’ve heard comments like You must have a lot of money to be able to afford your lifestyle or I wish I could afford your lifestyle so many times over the years, we stopped counting.
 Travelling full-time is actually way less expensive than many think.
 And with the increasing cost of living top of mind for many, we asked ourselves: Could it actually be cheaper to travel full-time than live in an expensive city like Sydney?

-Until October 2016, we lived in Sydney, Australia.
-Numbeo ranks Sydney as the 29th most expensive out of 512 cities in the world (behind New York at 15th and ahead of London which ranks 37th).
-This is pretty close to the results Mercer found in their annual Cost of Living Survey, which ranked Sydney as the 25th most expensive city.
-In comparison, New York ranked 9th and London 29th.
+For those of you who don’t know us: Until September 2016, we lived the traditional, corporate life in Sydney, Australia.
+Numbeo ranks Sydney as the 46th most expensive out of 513 cities in the world (behind New York at 10th and close to London at 43rd place).
+Similarly, Mercer found Sydney to be the 58th most expensive city (of 227 worldwide) in their annual Cost of Living Survey.
+By comparison, New York ranked seventh and London fifteenth.

 Our Cost of Living comparison

 For our comparison, we have grouped all our expenses into the following categories: